Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 VA: defined workflows across the business

-EA: high-context support around a leader
+EA: trusted support around a leader

 The right answer depends on judgment, access, and decision rights